-My wife and I went to the Jausen Station half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, friendly and condescending all at the same time.
+My wife and I went to the Jausen Station half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, charming and condescending all at the same time.
 But no – the staff were friendly, youthful, very quick, and dressed in more informal “country” attire.

 The ambience is curiously delightful – you’re in the middle of the grounds of the Habsburg summer palace, but you wouldn’t necessarily know it.
 The house and seating areas are ringed by tall hedges on one side and a lengthy grassed area bounded by trees on the other.